 How Do I File and Pay?How Do I File and Pay?

-Unlike the mortgage recording tax, which can be avoided by purchasing a co-op, there’s no way around the mansion tax.
-It applies to all properties that will be used in whole or in part as a personal residence.
-The newly increased mansion tax rates were approved last Sunday and will go into effect on July 1.
+The newly increased mansion tax rates were approved last Sunday and will take effect on July 1.
+Unlike the mortgage recording tax, which you can avoid by purchasing a co-op, there’s no way around the mansion tax.
+It applies to all properties used in whole or in part as personal residences.

 What Does This Mean for The Future?What Does This Mean for The Future?

 There is a real fear now that the mansion tax will scare off those that have the means to buy luxury property, especially International buyers.
-These kinds of people have choices, and the tax fee is effectively saying, “Don’t live here.”
+These people have choices, and the tax fee effectively says, “Don’t live here.”

 The already sluggish luxury market in New York City could see a further slowdown as buyers start to look elsewhere.
-But all that said, in the long term, the tax may not impact the luxury market too severely.
+But all that said, the tax may not impact the luxury market too severely in the long term.
 Things like this take time to assimilate; the New York market has always bounced back quickly after sudden changes.
-In time, the Mansion Tax may merely become another negotiation point between buyers and sellers.
-If that’s the price for making the subway run on time, then we should consider it a bargain.
+The Mansion Tax may merely become another negotiation point between buyers and sellers.
+If that’s the price for making the subway run on time, we should consider it a bargain.

-How Can I Avoid Paying The Mansion Tax?How Can I Avoid Paying The Mansion Tax?
+How Can I Avoid Paying the Tax?How Can I Avoid Paying the Tax?

-The only way you can avoid the mansion tax is if the home sells for less than $1 million.
-However, the only situation where this is a viable negotiating ploy is when the price hovers right around $1 million.
-If you think you can get about paying the mansion tax, then we highly recommend that you first talk with your real estate attorney and agent.
+You can avoid the mansion tax if the home sells for less than $1 million.
+However, the only situation where this is a viable negotiating ploy is when the price is around $1 million.
+If you think you can get about paying the mansion tax, we highly recommend you first talk with your real estate attorney and agent.